 From orchestral performances to indie rock shows, Asheville’s music scene offers something for everyone.
 Each summer, more than 30,000 people descend on the small town of Brevard, NC, a 30 minute drive from The Cliffs at Walnut Cove, for the seven-week Brevard Music Center Festival which has played host to Itzhak Perlman and Mary Chapin Carpenter.
 The Asheville Symphony Orchestra is a favorite for Walnut Cove residents with an appreciation for classical music, where many not only attend performances but are also dedicated volunteers.
 And then there’s The Orange Peel, recognized by Rolling Stone magazine as one of the top five rock clubs in the nation.

 Welcome to Beer City, USA!
 How exactly does a city win this coveted designation?
 Combine several annual beer festivals with more craft breweries per capita than any city in the nation, and Asheville is tough to beat!
 While most restaurants and bars in the area carry a variety of local craft brews, one of the most popular ways to experience Asheville’s beer culture is the Brews Cruise.
 Visit several breweries, sample their beers, chat with the brewers and learn more about the city’s history, all while being safely transported by a designated driver and tour guide!

 While the focus at The Cliffs at Walnut Cove is on being healthy and happy, sometimes life has other plans.
-Thanks to Asheville’s Mission Health System, our residents are in excellent hands for both immediate medical attention and routine care.
+Thanks to Asheville’s Mission Health System, residents are in excellent hands for both immediate medical attention and routine care.
 Mission was ranked as one of the nation’s Top 15 Health Systems by Truven Health Analytics for a record five consecutive years, and named as one of the “100 Great Hospitals in America” by Becker’s Hospital Review.